Muzaffar-Munir/todo-nestjs-app/README.md

 ## Note

-This is generally a Todo app developed in Nest js including moongose and Swagger as UI
+This is generally a Todo app developed in Nest js including Nest Auth guard, moongose and Swagger as UI

+## Routes

+"/auth/login"

+its used to login and get access token, in users.service.ts file I have stored dumb user on real time scenario it comes from DB.

+"/profile"

+this endpoint is used to get accesstoken profile